fancellu/ktor-example/README.md

-## Little Kotlin Ktor web server example
+## Little Kotlin Ktor 1.2.4 web server example

 https://ktor.io/

+This is for an older version of Ktor, so probably only of historical interest

 ### Running